ULHPC/tutorials/advanced/R/README.md

     jdoe@access:~$ oarsub -I -l core=1,walltime="00:30:00"

 When the job is running and you are connected load R module (version compiled with Intel Compiler).
+For a complete list of availbale modules see: [Software page](https://hpc.uni.lu/users/software/).

     jdoe@access:~$ module load R/3.0.2-ictce-5.3.0